Osguima3/welz/docs/model/sequence-diagrams.md

 hide footbox

-queue       "Event Bus"              as EB control     "Query Module"           as QM control     "Analytics Service"      as AS database    "Read DB"               as DB
+queue       "Event Bus"              as EB control     "Query Router"           as QR control     "Get Category Insights"  as GCI control     "Analytics Service"      as AS database    "Read DB"               as DB

-EB -> QM: TransactionCategorized activate QM
+EB -> QR: TransactionCategorized activate QR
+QR -> GCI: Route to handler
+activate GCI

-QM -> AS: UpdateCategoryAnalytics activate AS
+GCI -> AS: UpdateCategoryAnalytics activate AS

 AS -> DB: FetchTransactionsByCategory